nais/doc/docs/addons/unleash-next.md

 - Better support for frontend applications.
 - Better integration with Kubernetes and nais applications (work in progress).

-Starting from Unleash Next since all teams will have their own instance of Unleash, you will need to add `accessPolicy` to your nais application to allow access to your Unleash instance.
+To connect to your team's instance of Unleash, you'll need to add an `accessPolicy` to your nais application.
 Read more about [accessing Unleash from backend applications](#access-from-backend-applications).

 ### What is the status of Unleash Next?